AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 In addition to Adobe Campaign [Release Notes](../../rn/using/release-notes.md), this page lists all the new updates in Adobe Campaign Standard documentation.

+## Documentation updates - August 2020 {#doc-updates-aug-2020}

+The new Campaign Standard - Microsoft Dynamics 365 integration is now available.
+[Read more](../../integrating/using/working-with-campaign-standard-and-microsoft-dynamics-365.md)

 ## Documentation updates - July 2020 {#doc-updates-july-2020}

 A new section has been added with guidelines related to Campaign Standard monitoring.
 [Read more](../../administration/using/monitoring-guidelines.md)